herbertli/Gravitational_Voronoi/README.md

 node web.js
 ```

-and then open `localhost:10000` in your browser.
+and then open `localhost:10000` in your browser and select the SocketIO option.
 You are now ready to run as many games as you want using basically the same approach as without a display.
 The only difference is to add a `1` to the server command from above like so:

 ```
 python3 voronoi_game.py <number-of-stones> <number-of-players> <host-ip> <port> 1